-Crumbs addresses the challenge by automatically investing small amounts of your money into a diversified portfolio using its proprietary AI.
-We’re excited to help young people effortlessly turn everyday purchases, like a cup of coffee, into meaningful contributions toward their larger financial goals—unconsciously and without stress
+Crumbs addresses the challenge by automatically investing small amounts of your money into a diversified portfolio ¨.
+We’re excited to help young people effortlessly turn everyday purchases, like a cup of coffee, into meaningful contributions toward their larger financial goals—unconsciously and without stress.

 - Launch-ready MVP, which generated significant interest for free-to-paid conversions.